Current Members

 Doctoral Research Assistant

-Anna Knes (she/her/hers) is a second-year doctoral student in George Mason University’s Department of Criminology, Law & Society.
-Anna attended Wesleyan University for her BA in Neuroscience & Psychology (’19) and for her MA in Neuroscience (’20).
-She also earned a MSc from the University of Amsterdam in Forensic Science.
+Anna Knes (she/her/hers) is a third-year doctoral student in George Mason University’s Department of Criminology, Law & Society.
+She has a bachelor's degree in Neuroscience & Psychology (Wesleyan University ’19), a master's in Neuroscience (Wesleyan University ’20), and a master's in forensic science (University of Amsterdam '22).
 Consistent throughout her degrees is Anna’s passion for understanding decision-making and cognitive biases.
 Her research with the EJS Lab focuses on disparities in criminal-legal processing.
-Outside the EJS Lab, her research interests include criminal-legal decision-making at large: prosecutorial discretion, forensic confirmation bias, and jury decision-making.
-When she is not actively researching or working on classwork, Anna loves to work out (running and weight-lifting), paint & draw, and travel.
+Outside the EJS Lab, her research interests include judicial discretion, progressive prosecution, forensic confirmation bias, and jury decision-making.
+When she is not actively researching or working on classwork, Anna loves to work out (running and weight-lifting), paint & draw, and travel with her wife.

 Peyton Frye